isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Search Results
 --------------

 By default, each row will display the Name, Category, Source, Data Type, Status, number of rows, and Created Date of the table.

+Click on the column header to sort the displayed results by that column.

 Columns Selector
 ++++++++++++++++++